Chairperson: David Baker, Ph.D.

 Students accepted into this program are eligible to enroll in up to 16 credits of graduate neuroscience courses in their senior year that can be used to fulfill both undergraduate and graduate degree requirements.
 Interested students should contact their adviser early in their undergraduate career to plan the curriculum for the biomedical sciences major accordingly.
 Students must submit an application to the Graduate School, indicate their interest in the accelerated degree program and meet all other admission criteria as stated in the Application Requirements section.
 GRE test scores are not required.

 Partnering with the Occupational Therapy program at Marquette University, the Biomedical Sciences department offers an accelerated option for the Direct Admit Occupational Therapy program, allowing students to complete their undergraduate degree within the first year of the professional phase of the program.
-Students who are admitted directly to the Occupational Therapy program or those admitted following their junior year (space permitting) must meet the academic standards set by the Occupational Therapy Department to continue within the program.
+Students who are admitted directly to the Occupational Therapy program or those admitted following their junior year (space permitting) must meet the academic standards set by the Occupational Therapy department to continue within the program.
 Students who do not meet the academic requirements work with their advisers to complete the standard Biomedical Sciences major.

-Direct Admit Physical Therapy
+Direct-Admit Physical Therapy

 Partnering with the Physical Therapy program at Marquette University, the Biomedical Sciences department offers an accelerated option for the Direct Admit Physical Therapy program, allowing students to complete their undergraduate degree within the first year of the professional phase of the program.
-Students who are admitted directly to the Physical Therapy program or those admitted following their junior year (space permitting) must meet the academic standards set by the Physical Therapy Department to continue within the program.
+Students who are admitted directly to the Physical Therapy program or those admitted following their junior year (space permitting) must meet the academic standards set by the Physical Therapy department to continue within the program.
 Students who do not meet the academic requirements work with their advisers to complete the standard Biomedical Sciences major.

 Exercise and Rehabilitation Science M.S.
 Accelerated Degree Program (ADP)